 Time: Approx. 8.5 hours

-You’ll be able to see Malta’s beautiful coastline up close, with a two-hour stopover in Comino for some fun in the sea and sun.
-Then, you’ll travel to Gozo, where you’ll be able to spend around three hours exploring and enjoying this stunning island.
+You’ll see Malta’s beautiful coastline up close, with a stopover at the Blue Lagoon for some fun in the sea and sun.
+Then, you’ll travel to Gozo (Mgarr Harbour), where you can spend around three hours exploring and enjoying this stunning island before heading back to Bugibba.

-As a side note, do remember that while the Catamaran is wheelchair accessible, Comino itself is not, so this may be an issue to some visitors.
-Also, a multilingual audio-guide is available.
+As a side note, do remember that while the Catamaran is wheelchair accessible, Comino itself is not, so this may be an issue for some visitors.
+Also, a multilingual audio guide is available.

 Time: Approx. 7 hours